redpanda-data/connect/website/docs/guides/bloblang/methods.md

 ### `ceil`

 Returns the least integer value greater than or equal to a number.
+If the resulting value fits within a 64-bit integer then that is returned, otherwise a new floating point number is returned.

 #### Examples